jhon27195/Disaster_Response/README.md

 - App: The app folder contains "run.py" for the web application.
 - data: It contains the data set within the pipeline process that cleans the data and stores it in the database.
-- models: The folder that contains the developed model
+- models: The folder that contains the developed model In addition, the ETL and ML Pipeline Notebooks have been added.

 # Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.